Panorama of Uzbek cinema

 Lighting by Gérard Depardieu

-Nowadays, Uzbek cinema is struggling to make a place for itself in the spotlight.
-The increase in film tourism (travel to filming locations or places in films) gives Uzbekistan a reason to increase its film industry.
-Uzbekistan is trying to develop its economy by attracting directors and producers to its lands.
-In 2019, the country, always seeking development, is joining forces with Japan in a co-production to celebrate 25 years of diplomatic relations.
-This is how Japanese director Kiyoshi Kurosawa directed the melancholy and sensitive Au bout du monde, in Tashkent.
-The same year, French actor Gérard Depardieu, a true lover of Uzbekistan, became the official ambassador of Uzbek tourism in France.
-Depardieu is also at the heart of the project On the Silk Roads, a documentary produced by the national tourism committee and B-Tween (a French production company).
-The Uzbek cinema is therefore to be watched and may well have some nice surprises in store for us very soon..
+In 2019, the country joined forces with Japan in a co-production to celebrate 25 years of diplomatic relations.
+Japanese director Kiyoshi Kurosawa made the melancholy and sensitive Au bout du monde, à Tachkent.
+In the same year, French actor Gérard Depardieu, a true Uzbek lover, became the official Uzbek tourism ambassador to France.
+Depardieu was also at the heart of Sur les routes de la soie, a documentary produced by the National Tourism Committee and B-Tween (a French production company).
+Uzbek cinema is one to watch, and is sure to have some surprises in store for us... very soon.